jihongeek/jihongeek/README.md

 #### Q1.
 Who are you?

-I'm Student Developer love coding and learning technologies. but I Also love music, movie, and other Art things.
+I'm Student Developer.
+I love coding and learning technologies. but I Also love music, movie, and other Art things.

 #### Q2.
 What are you interested in?